 You have every reason to make sure your workforce is free of drug abusers.
 Implementing a

 Why Drug Test Applicants?

 An applicant could have the most glowing resume and impressively hurdle a series of interviews.
-However, if that applicant actually abuses drugs on a regular basis but gets hired anyway, he or she is likely to put the organisation at a disadvantage at some point in the future.
+However, if that applicant actually abuses drugs on a regular basis but gets hired anyway, he or she is likely to put your organisation at a disadvantage at some point in the future.

 For one, drug abuse can impact job performance.
 Illicit drug use has a myriad of adverse effects on the human body, and drug users are more likely to take more sick days, engage in absenteeism or just plain slack off at work for one reason or another.
-Productivity suffers when there’s a drug abuser in the workplace.
+Productivity suffers significantly when there’s a drug abuser in the workplace.

 According to the Australian Drug Foundation, alcohol and drug use is costing Australian businesses $5.2 billion a year in hidden lost productivity and absenteeism.
 Aside from lost productivity and absenteeism, employers will also have to shoulder higher health care costs.
-Drug use can also affect workplace concentration and judgment, which makes the risk of workplace injury or death even higher, especially when the job involves the operation of heavy machinery.
-A workplace injury or death caused by drug abuse can expose the employer to substantial legal liabilities, which will cost them even more.
-According to

 What Is Tested?